My History As A Writer & What's Next?

 Cartoon Rebecca was created by @sennydoesarty.

 Yet, I didn't stop there.
-While I maintain this blog, I also have three other author websites.
-View each here: R. K. Sampson | Rachel H. Drake | Aria James Publishing
+While I maintain this blog, I also have two other author websites.
+View each here: R. K. Sampson | Rachel H. Drake

 One of the side effects of having three pen names and a publishing company, it seems, is needing a significant online presence.